Fall Scholars Program

 Stay Informed

-If you would like to be added to our mailing list to receive updates about the program launch and related information, please click here to subscribe.
+Join our mailing list to receive updates about the program and related information.
+Please click here to subscribe.

 Contact us: fallscholars@houstonmethodist.org

-The Fall Scholars Program, administered by the Office of Culture & Engagement, is an eight-week, hands-on initiative specifically for participants who identify as an early-career individual with a disability.
+The Fall Scholars Program, administered by the Office of Culture & Engagement, is a 10-week, hands-on initiative specifically for participants who identify as an early-career individual with a disability.
 The program provides participants experience in non-clinical health care careers and aims to broaden career perspectives, enhance skills and support career growth within the health care industry.

 KEY BENEFITS